Executive Summary

 - Short-term projects (3-12 month initiatives)

-Example use case: Startup building AI-powered features with unpredictable growth
+Example use case: A startup building AI-powered features with unpredictable growth trajectories, where locking into hardware capacity would be premature.

 When to Choose On-Premise